kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 imageView.playerOptions = options
 ```

-**Size the window.** Raising ``AnimatedImagePlayer/Options/maxBufferSize`` trades memory for CPU: past the point where the whole animation fits, each frame is decoded once and never again.
+**Raise the budget.** ``AnimatedImagePlayer/Options/maxBufferSize`` decides whether an animation fits, and trades memory for CPU: one that fits is decoded once and never again, one that doesn't is decoded for as long as it plays.
+It is a fifth of the pool by default, so raising ``AnimatedImageFramePool/costLimit`` raises it too.

 Memory is bounded either way.
 On a memory warning the pool holds every animation at two frames and gives the windows back a minute later, or sooner if the app is backgrounded and returns; ``AnimatedImageFramePool/reduceMemoryUsage()`` does the same on demand.
 A player nobody is watching gives its window back too, so the animations a list has scrolled past cost almost nothing.